 Here we were out for dinner on Tuesday night.
 Hey the background is gold beige too!

-Terrence Murtagh, our developer drove down from Arizona and here he was giving us an overview of Google suites and SEO.
+Terrence Murtagh, our Chief Tech Officer, drove down from Arizona and here he was giving us an overview of Google suites and SEO.
 There is so much more I should have been doing over the years with my website, it makes me cringe when I think about it.

 See the pink beige lampshade on the elephant lamps?
 If you look at the photo above you can see half of another lampshade in the living room (on the left) it’s yellow beige.